neptunia/kc-discord-relayer/README.md

 * What map/node you're playing on (if any)
 * Time spent on a node
+	- Note: there is apparently a discord bug that time elapsed for you may show up wildly incorrect.
+Do not worry, it shows up on others' computers just fine.
+Apparently you do not receive rich presence time updates for yourself or something in the Discord API.
 * Rank/Server (you need to check the ranking page though)
 * Whether you're in PVP or not
 * HQ level